wtsi-hgi/hgi-cloud/docs/setup.md

   rather uses an S3 compatible service that runs on top of the [Ceph](http://docs.ceph.com/docs/giant/) service in our OpenStack infrastructure.

+## Required informations
+The following is a list of values / information you need to know.
+If unsure, ask to a memeber of the hgi staff.
+Some of these values are subject to change, and may be different from the one in the examples below.

+1. Your Openstack username (i.e. `ld14`)
+2. Your Openstack password
+3. Your common (LDAP) password
+4. The Fully Qualified Domain Name or IP address of the Console Server (i.e. `172.27.83.155`)
+5. The version of the provisioning software (i.e. `v0.5`)

+# How to get ready to use use your Hail cluster
+In order to create, destroy or use a Hail cluster, users need to run the provisioning software distributed in this repository.
+This software needs configuration files from the shell environment (each user has to provide their own), properly compiled property files (already organized and stored in this repository) and other required software and libraries.
+In order to make it easy to distribute / use this software, and to allow it to be used in the most flexible range of scenarios, the team has produced a Docker container (**TODO**: make the location public).

 ## Preparing the required files
 The following are preparatory steps that you are supposed to do just once,